pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 ---

-Previously, you've learned to use Repeat blocks, Wait blocks and Task blocks to change in which _order_ all of your blocks run.
+Previously, you've learned to use Repeat blocks, Wait blocks and Task blocks to change in which _order_ your blocks run.
 In all of these cases, there was just one action going on at a time.

 Sometimes it is useful to do two or more things _at the same time_, known as